LACMIP/emu/docs/_documentation/modes.md

 Combine wildcards to make your search more specific, e.g. `\^apple\$` returns "apple" but not "apple jar" or "red apple."

 More advanced searching is required to find consecutive spaces.
 To do so, in the search form, enter any character in the field you would like to search.
 Then select *File > Show Search...*; an *Edit Search...* text box will appear.
 Scroll down to find the name of the field you're trying to search, e.g. *IPCatInstNumber*.
-Replace the `contains '[character you entered in the search form]'` with `like '\*`  `\*'`.
+Replace `contains '[character you entered in the search form]'` with `like '\*`  `\*'`.
 (Note: The number of spaces you enter between the "`'\*`  `\*'`" is the number of spaces EMu will search for).
 Select OK.

 {% include figure image_path="/assets/images/double_spaces.png" alt="edit mode" caption="Example search for consecutive spaces in EMu." %}